 Traditionally, Debian manages security support of a given stable release until the next stable release plus one year.
 Roughly, this amounts to 3 years which is not enough for many organizations and does not allow to deploy version N+2 once N is no longer supported.
-We want to fix this by extending the security support of Debian releases to at least 5 years:
+The Debian LTS team wants to fix this by extending the security support of Debian releases to at least 5 years:

-To achieve this goal, and cover properly all Debian packages, we need to fund the equivalent of a full time position that will in fact be split over multiple Debian contributors who are established as independent workers.
-Here's a (manually updated) progress bar showing the current funding level (with an hourly rate of 85 EUR/hour):
+To achieve this goal, and properly cover all Debian packages, Freexian organizes a corporate sponsorship campaign with the goal of funding the equivalent of a full time position that will in fact be split over multiple Debian contributors who are established as independent workers.
+Here is a (manually updated) progress bar showing the current funding level (it is a number of hours per month, with an hourly rate of 85 EUR/hour):

-If you are not convinced yet, here are seven reasons why you should help fund the Debian Long Term Support initiative (LTS):
+If you are not yet convinced, here are seven reasons why you should help fund the Debian Long Term Support initiative (LTS):

 |Funding level (time per month)||15 min.||30 min.||1 h.||2 h.||3 h.||4 h.||6 h.||1 day||2 days||3 days|